chenqh19/proto_fleetbench/readme.md

 First run `./create_proto_files.sh` to generate the protobuf files.

 Then run `mkdir build && cd build && cmake .. && make -j16` to generate the Makefile and build the project.

+inside build directory, run `./test` to run the test.